clockcpp/HairSpring/README.md

 ```cpp
 #include "hs/hairSpring.h"
 ```
-__If you want create the project by yourself, then DO Remember to set the project to ANSI mode, and add "winmm.lib" to linker, or the sound engine can not work__ well(cannot compile).__
+__If you want create the project by yourself, then DO Remember to set the project to ANSI mode(in Microsoft Visual Studio project settings), or the sound engine can not work well(cannot compile).__

 main file: